Chrisrdouglas/Chrisrdouglas/README.md

 - 👋 Hi, I’m @Chrisrdouglas
 - Recent grad looking for work as a SWE
 - 📫 How to reach me: https://www.linkedin.com/in/crdouglas94/
-- 🌐 How to reach me: https://www.chrisrdouglas.com/
+- 🌐 Learn More about what I can do: https://www.chrisrdouglas.com/

 <!---
 Chrisrdouglas/Chrisrdouglas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.